marcomicera/followifier/core/server/README.md

         - `min_num_calibration_messages` represents the minimum number of messages that the calibration device needs to send in a batch in order for the calibration to make sense.\
         If missing, a default value will be used.
-        - `duration_in_seconds` represents the duration in seconds of each board calibration.\
+        - `placement_duration_in_seconds` represents the number of seconds that the user has at her/his disposal in order to place the mobile device at one meter for boards, one at the time.
         If missing, a default value will be used.
 1. Optionally, free the `core` server port:
     ```bash